CASE Partnership Guidelines

 How to Arrange a CASE Partnership

-If you are interested in a CASE partnership, you should first begin by discussing this with your supervisor(s), and with the DTP Innovation Officer, Claire Asher.
+If you are interested in a CASE partnership, you should first begin by discussing this with your supervisor(s), and with the DTP Office.
 They will advise you on whether a CASE studentship is appropriate for your project, and help you select an appropriate organisation.
 The DTP has a list of associate partners, who have already expressed an interest in partnering with PhD projects.
 This list may be helpful, but you should also consider other eligible organisations to find the most appropriate partner.

 Supervisors can also enlist CASE partners for exemplar projects they list on the website.
 If you are interested in developing a project with a CASE partner, please contact Claire Asher for more information.
 You may also add CASE partners to projects already listed on the website.